All About Sports Guards

 Frequently Asked Questions

-These various terms all refer to a single object: a dental appliance worn to safeguard teeth from harm or mitigate the extent of an injury.
+These terms all refer to the same device: a dental appliance worn to protect teeth from injury or reduce damage during impacts.